-We’ve already written about the eight things that make a good top, and now it’s the bottom’s turn.
-But don’t fret, beloved bottoms, this is not a critique.
-Bottoming is an art form that takes a lot of practice to master, so we encourage that you take the following information – offered by tops, bottoms, and everything in-between – as a learning, shame-free opportunity.
+We’ve already written about the eight things that make a good top and now with 5 Things That Make A Good Bottom it’s the bottom’s turn but don’t fret, beloved bottoms, this is not a critique.
+Bottoming is an art form that takes a lot of practice to master and we encourage that you take the following information – offered by tops, making a good bottom, and everything in-between – as a learning, shame-free opportunity.
 You ready?

 Here’s what they had to say.